-Historically, the emergence of geoscience in Europe and North America was closely tied to objective descriptions of outcrops and discussion of the observations in the field (e.g. Hallam 1990).
+35 Historically, the emergence of geoscience in Europe and North America was closely tied to objective descriptions of outcrops and discussion of the observations in the field (e.g. Hallam 1990).
 The practice dates from at least the time of James Hutton in the late 1780's (e.g. Gould 1982), and the tradition continues in modern field conferences (e.g. Evenson et al. 2000) and field trips associated with professional geoscience assemblies (e.g. Lageson et al. 1999).
 Contemporary geology education recapitulates this process, with Bachelor degrees commonly culminating in a required capstone field course (Whitmeyer et al. 2009).

 In the Department of Earth and Space Sciences at the University of Washington, capstone field instruction includes components of objective rock description at outcrops and measurement of bedding orientation and other structural data for the purpose of mapping, constructing cross-sectional interpretations from maps, and interpreting a geologic history from the observed data.
-A course typically taken in the first year of the major also includes these components in a staged, fictional scenario with hand samples in the classroom.
-Remote-learning mandates related to the COVID-19 pandemic precluded field or classroom instruction, and we sought alternative approaches that could address at least some of the original learning goals of these exercises.

-We designed video-game-style exercises to provide a three-dimensional, first-person-perspective, virtual field experience accessible via standard internet browsers.
+- 45 A course typically taken in the first year of the major also includes these components in a staged, fictional scenario with hand samples in the classroom.
+Remote-learning mandates related to the COVID-19 pandemic precluded field or classroom instruction, and we sought alternative approaches that could address at least some of the original learning goals of these exercises. - 50 We designed video-game-style exercises to provide a three-dimensional, first-person-perspective, virtual field experience, accessible via standard internet browsers.
 Here, we present two examples of virtual field experiences that we implemented during the COVID-19 pandemic for remote instruction in: 1) the department's capstone field-course as part of a module on folding; and 2) an introductory geology course as a substitute for the usual in-classroom rock-identification and map-making final laboratory project.
-Each virtual field experience incorporates a terrain model that was generated through different means:

-a structure-from-motion (SfM) model made from drone-captured photographs for the capstone course; and a fictional terrain model designed in 3D-modeling software for the first-year geology course.
-Here, we report on pandemic-related "emergency" replacements for field exercises, with a prototype game to provide proof-of-concept for our approach.
+Each virtual field experience incorporates a terrain model that was generated through different means: a structure-from-motion (SfM) model made from drone-captured photographs for the capstone course; and a fictional terrain model designed in 3D-modeling software for the first-year geology course.